bennyhinn18/basher-technical-onboarding/contents/files-os/files&os.md

-## Day 2: Files and Operating Systems
+## Files and Operating Systems

-Welcome to Day 2!
 Today, we'll delve into the world of files, folders, and the operating systems that keep your computer organized and running smoothly.

 ### Understanding Files and Folders